 Selecting your Site and Space - These dropdown options will be predetermined based on your account.

 Forces Studio to halt communication with any deployment, even if a Site and Space is selected.
-Audio will output solely through the stereo speakers on your machine.
+Audio will be outputted through the selected Spatial Headspace speakers or headphones.

 |Set to Local Mode on Launch||

 If you are unsure that you’ll be using an external Space, selecting local mode may save time on launch as it will tell Spatial Studio not to look for a Site or Space to connect to.